zhuhouer/limfx/README.md

 # limfx
 # A assignment for computer science.
-# allowed to assign as individual use and discussion
+# Individual use and discussion allowed
 # Bussiness use is not allowed
-# no plagiarism for assiments and homework allowed
+# Assiments and homework not allowed and will treat as Plagiarism.